-Indian restaurant dopiaza curry is all about spices and onions with some tomato thrown in for good measure.
-It’s from the Hyderabad region of India so technically it’s a South Indian homestyle curry that’s been adapted to work in restaurants.
-If you like onions, and you like curry, you’ll like Indian restaurant dopiaza curry.
+Dopiaza hails from the Hyderabad region of India so it’s a South Indian homestyle curry that’s been adapted to work in restaurants.
+If you like onions, and you like curry, I think you’ll like a dopiaza curry.

 This is a master dopiaza curry recipe.
 You can make it with pre-cooked chicken, lamb, beef or use paneer, pre-cooked potatoes, mixed vegetables or fried eggplant for vegan options.